VerinAntoine/screendb/README.md

 # ScreenDb

-ScreenDb is an project who repertories some quotes and images as screens, and offer to copy a link to the images.
+ScreenDb is a project who repertories some quotes and images as screens, and offer to copy a link to the images.
 You can access ScreenDb [here](https://screendb.000webhostapp.com/screens)!

 ### Depedencies